Hey, founders between gigs: What now?

 If you exited your last company for airplane money and are now independently wealthy, congratulations!
 You can go golfing in New Zealand, or if you want to build another company, just self-fund.
 If you want outside capital, most VCs will be glad to fund you, including Versatile VC.

 Unfortunately, most founders are not in that position: 9 out of 10 startups fail.
 Even if you achieve a high valuation, you might end up like FanDuel’s founders: their investors got the benefit of a $465m exit; the founders got zero.

 As someone with “founder” on your resume, you have an extra challenge in getting a traditional salaried job.
 You’ve already shown that you really want to lead a company and not just rise up the ladder, which means some employers are less likely to hire you.
-Entrepreneur Nate Jenkins had a successful exit, but not quite enough to buy a private plane.
-When we spoke, he was researching his next opportunity and interviewing for some jobs.
-At the end of a recent interview, the interviewer summarized, “I’ll hire you, but is this what you really want to do?”
+One research paper found,

 So what should you do?
 Especially if your life partner and/or bank account are burnt out on the income volatility of startups?